omairaslam/Clipboard-Monitor/docs/MONITORING_METHODS.md

 # Clipboard Monitoring Methods

 This document explains the different clipboard monitoring methods used in the Clipboard Monitor application and their performance characteristics.

-All logging in the application is now plain text with timestamps and log levels (no colorized or rich formatting).
+**Note:** All logging in the application is now plain text with timestamps, padded log levels, section separators, and multi-line support.
+No colorized or Rich formatting is used anywhere in the application (June 2025).

 ## Overview